 Archaeological Park Gorsium (Tác)

-An archaeological park and an open-air museum near Tác tell about life in this region during the ancient period.
+The Gorsium Archaeological Park near Tác tells about life in this region during the ancient age.
 The Roman influence started here with a fort protecting a road junction and a ford of the Sarviz River in the middle of the 1st century.
 [German]

 Monument to Julius Caesar

-This monument in Cividale del Friuli remembers Julius Caesar, who founded the city in 50 BC.
+This monument in Cividale del Friuli reminds us of Julius Caesar, who founded the city in 50 BC.
 Its founding name was Forum Iulli.
 The name of the area of modern Friuli originates from this ancient city name.
 [German]

 Roman fort Biriciana